Crohn's Disease Treatment

 When medication is not able to control the disease or when there are other problems (such as a tight area or hole in the bowel), surgery is needed.
 Surgery may make symptoms better, but it will not cure Crohn's disease, as the disease can come back.
 Get as much information as you can about surgery from your doctors, nurses and other patients before making your decision about surgery.

-- Bowel resection: When the surgeon removes a section of the intestine damaged by Crohn’s disease or contains a fistula.
+- Bowel resection: When a surgeon removes a section of the intestine damaged by Crohn’s disease or contains a fistula.
 A fistula occurs when a sore or ulcer in the intestinal tract tunnels through the intestine to surrounding tissue.
 When a fistula becomes infected, it can create a pocket of pus called an abscess.
 Fistulas and abscesses are common complications of Crohn’s disease.
 They can occur within the intestine or in the anus.
 Medicine can sometimes bring these conditions under control, but if not, the patient may need surgery.

 - Ostomy: In some patients, it may not be possible to join the two ends of the intestine together.
 In this case, the surgeon creates a small opening in the front of the abdominal wall.
 Then the tip of the bowel is brought to the skin's surface.
 The surgically created opening is called an ostomy.
 The actual end of the bowel that can be seen protruding through the abdominal wall is called a stoma.
 Waste leaves the body through the stoma and goes into a bag worn over the opening.
 Patients who undergo this procedure can live normal, active lives.